 San Antonio Spas

 San Antonio is another popular destination for its history and entertainment.
 Head downtown to the city's major attractions: the historic Alamo and the River Walk, lined with restaurants, shops and more on the San Antonio riverbank, one story beneath the streets of downtown.
-In nearby Texas Hill Country, spa-goers will discover not just wine region, but top spas like the Tuscan-style Eilan Hotel Resort & Spa and Shane Diet Fitness Resorts.

 The largest city in Texas does everything on a large scale, whether it be award-winning dining, business, health care, arts (the Museum District attracts seven million-plus visitors annually), shopping, nightlife and wellness.
 After a day exploring all that Houston has to offer, head to one of the many day spas and yoga and Pilates studios for a relaxing massage or an invigorating exercise class before a night on the town.